TirthChauhan1304/SolarManagementSystem/README.md

 MOSFET: For controlling the charging current from the solar panel.
 Optional: Wi-Fi module for Arduino if using Blynk with Arduino.

-Software Requirements
+Software Requirements:

 Arduino IDE: For programming the Arduino or ESP32.
 Blynk Library: For integrating with the Blynk app.
 WiFi Library: For Wi-Fi connectivity (ESP32/Arduino with Wi-Fi module).

-Installation
+Installation:

 Clone the Repository:

 bash
 Copy code
 git clone https://github.com/yourusername/solar-management-system.git

-Install Arduino IDE: Download and install the Arduino IDE.
+Install Arduino IDE:

+Download and install the Arduino IDE.

 Install Libraries:

-Blynk Library:
+Blynk Library
 Go to Sketch > Include Library > Manage Libraries.
 Search for Blynk and install the latest version.
 WiFi Library (if using ESP32/Arduino with Wi-Fi module):